KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

     ...
 ```

-We can also raise exceptions in oru code using the `raise` statement, using one of the built-in
+We can also raise exceptions in our code using the `raise` statement, using one of the built-in
 exceptions or a custom exception (we are not going to cover custom exceptions in this course).
 For instance: